 DISCUSSION

-The demographic characteristics of the studied population demonstrated a higher prevalence of thalassemia major among females, consistent with existing literature indicating a genetic predisposition in female patients.
-The age distribution showed a significant number of patients in the 7-11 year age group, highlighting the importance of early detection and intervention in this demographic.
+The demographic characteristics of the studied population demonstrated a higher prevalence of thalassemia major among females, consistent with existing literature indicating a genetic predisposition in female patients [ ].
+The age distribution showed a significant number of patients in the 7-11 year age group, highlighting the importance of early detection and intervention in this demographic group.

 Hematological findings revealed severely reduced hemoglobin and hematocrit levels, indicating the severity of anemia in thalassemia major patients.
-The mean hemoglobin level of 6.72 g/dL aligns with previous studies, confirming the need for regular blood transfusions and chelation therapy to manage iron overload.
+The mean hemoglobin level of 6.72 g/dL aligns with previous studies, confirming the need for regular blood transfusions and chelation therapy to manage iron overload [ ].

 The serum ferritin levels in this cohort were alarmingly high, with 40% of patients exhibiting severe elevation (>4000 ng/L).
 This is indicative of excessive iron accumulation due to repeated blood transfusions, which is a common complication in thalassemia management.
-The significant positive correlation between serum ferritin and liver enzymes (GPT, GOT) suggests that iron overload may be contributing to hepatic dysfunction, necessitating close monitoring of liver function in these patients.
+The significant positive correlation between serum ferritin and liver enzymes (GPT, GOT) suggests that iron overload may be contributing to hepatic dysfunction, necessitating close monitoring of liver function in these patients [ ].

 Vitamin D deficiency was prevalent in the study population, with nearly half of the patients classified as deficient.
 This finding is concerning, as vitamin D plays a crucial role in bone health, particularly in patients with thalassemia who are already at risk for bone mineral density loss due to chronic hemolysis and iron overload.
-The low levels of calcium and elevated phosphorus also indicate potential disturbances in bone metabolism, emphasizing the need for proactive management of bone health in this population.
+The low levels of calcium and elevated phosphorus also indicate potential disturbances in bone metabolism, emphasizing the need for proactive management of bone health in this population [ ].

+The prognosis in individuals with β-thalassemia major has dramatically improved over the past decades with the advent of noninvasive methods to measure liver and cardiac iron accumulation before the appearance of clinical symptoms, improved iron chelators, and decreased risk of infection with red blood cell transfusions.
+After 2000, these developments led to a significant decrease in cardiac mortality, previously reported to cause 71% of deaths in individuals with β-thalassemia major [21-23].
+Prognosis continues to improve as access to both red blood cell transfusions and iron chelation increases, but life expectancy remains greatly diminished in low-resource settings, with more than half of individuals dying before age 30 years compared to more than half of individuals living to age 60 years in high-resource settings [23,24].

 CONCLUSIONS